 To make filling easy, the cone is held between your first finger and thumb.

-Once filled, the edge is pinched to seal.
-Then fold over itself to create an even better seal and a pretty edge.
+Once filled, the pinch the open edge well to seal.
+Then fold over itself to create an even better seal and a pretty edge to create a neat triangle.

 Pinching dough to seal the edges